Hi, I'm Jane (Sophie's aunt) and I'm caring for Sophie cocker while her parents are away. My query is this!

 Is she drinking plenty of water?

 Are you certain the food you're giving Sophie is nutritious enough for her?
 Is it a good healthy dog food, specially prepared for puppies?

 If you've covered all of the above and you feel she's not growing as she should, you have a couple of options.

-If you're really worried about her and she seems underweight and lethargic, or she has diarrhea, I'd take her to see her vet, otherwise wait until your friend returns and tell her about your concern.
+If you're really worried about her and she seems underweight and lethargic, or she has diarrhoea, I'd take her to see her vet, otherwise wait until your friend returns and tell her about your concern.

 I hope this helps!

 Caring For Sophie Cocker

 That's so right - it really is important to measure out your dog's food and not to guess it.
 Try it yourself.
 Dish out one portion of your dog's everyday food (x 2 if you feed your Cocker twice each day) and then weigh it - I bet you get a shock.

 The extra calories will certainly make a difference, so take care.